apache/couchdb/README.md

 username, admin password and optionally a bind_address and port to bind to publicly.
 Submit the form with the [Enable Cluster] button.

+If this is a single node install that already has an admin set up, there is no need to ask for admin credentials here.
+If the bind_address is != 127.0.0.1, we can skip this entirely and Fauxton can show the add_node UI right away.

 - POST to /_setup with
   {
     "action": "enable_cluster",